Alcohol Prevention Policy (SAF 100-106)

 6.0 Responsibilities

-Conducts biennial policy reviews.
+• Conduct biennial policy reviews.

-Retains records in accordance with the college’s retention policy.
+• Retain records in accordance with the college’s retention policy.

-Baker College System President/CEO
+Baker College System President / CEO

-Reviews and approves the biennial policy assessment.
+• Review and approve the biennial policy assessment.

 7.0 Citations & Related Information